zhengkyl/fuqr/README.md

 ### Benchmarks

 There are definitely easy perf wins, but I was surprised how decent this performs.
-Rather, why is the `qrcode` crate so slow?

 | Test     | Implementation | Time (µs) / (ms)   | Compared to `fast_qr` |
 | -------- | -------------- | ------------------ | --------------------- |